RuiAAPeres/iOSArchitecture/README.md

 ====================================

 Well, this is up to you.
 If you find it's a bit difficult to use it, understand it, please let me know, that I will try to assist the best I can.
-Start by adding some breakpoints and keep pushing until you understand what's going on
+Start by adding some breakpoints and keep pushing until you understand what's going on.
+If you happen to use this architecture in one of your apps, let me know. :)

 ------------------------------------
 Suggestions